Emory-HITI/Niffler/modules/cold-extraction/README.md

 ```
 <8c>^X1234, 000056789<94>
 ```
-For "empi_accession" extractions, each entry above is empi, accession.
+For "empi_accession" extractions, each entry above is empi,accession.
 For "empi" extractions, each entry above is empi.

-For "accession", "any", and "any_any" extractions, each entry above will be empi, study.
-The reason is we have to _translate_ "accession", "any", and "any_any" into empi_study for C-MOVE queries.
+For other combinations of extractions, each entry above will be empi, study.
+The reason is we have to _translate_ these headers into empi_study for C-MOVE queries.

 ## Troubleshooting